Part V

 Observing Behavioral Dynamics and Maintaining Group Health and Safety

-When individuals exhibiting these ingrained adaptive patterns participate in transformative communities without sufficient self-awareness and commitment to responsible behavior, their expression can compromise group dynamics, safety, and integrity.
+When these ingrained adaptive patterns manifest within transformative communities without sufficient self-awareness or commitment to change, they can compromise the group’s safety and integrity.
 This necessitates vigilance, clear communication, and proactive boundary maintenance from everyone involved.

 This is not merely practical; it is an ethical imperative.